lithops-cloud/lithops/runtime/azure_containers/README.md

 The runtime is the place where the functions are executed.
 In Azure Container Apps, runtimes are based on Docker images, so you can run functions with modern Python versions supported by your base image.

-For running lithops on Azure Container Apps, you need a runtime built on Docker Hub (or any other container registry), or you need a Docker Hub account for placing the runtimes created by lithops.
+For running Lithops on Azure Container Apps, you need a runtime built on Docker Hub (or any other container registry), or you need a Docker Hub account for placing the runtimes created by Lithops.

 If you don't have an already built runtime, the default runtime is built the first time you execute a function.
 Lithops automatically detects the Python version of your environment and deploys the default runtime based on it.